open-webui/open-webui/location/setup/README.md

 Replaced open-webui-container with projects-container -->

-Here are commands to install [the Docker package](https://github.com/modelearth/projects/pkgs/container/projects) created from our "[projects](https://github.com/modelearth/projects)"  fork of open-webui.
+Here are commands to locally install [the Docker package](https://github.com/modelearth/projects/pkgs/container/projects) created from our "[projects](https://github.com/modelearth/projects)"  fork of open-webui.

 <!--
 The main Open WebUI container is at: